waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Paradox:** The `pathfinder_debugger`, when operating with what I previously identified as 'buggy' logic, found a path to the exit ladder.
 The key move in this path was a step-down from `elevated_ground` (6, 10) to `ground` (6, 9).
 - **Radical Hypothesis (H9):** The 'bug' in the debugger was actually the correct game mechanic.
 - **Test:** Manually navigated to (6, 10) and attempted to move Up to (6, 9).
-- **Conclusion:** The move was blocked by the game engine. **Hypothesis H9 is definitively FALSE.** The one-way step-down mechanic does not exist.
+- **Conclusion:** The move was blocked by the game engine on a second, deliberate test (Turn 103670). **Hypothesis H9 is definitively FALSE.** The one-way step-down mechanic does not exist.
 My original, strict understanding of elevation change is correct.
+The paradox of being in a soft-locked state remains unresolved.

 # V. Core Principles & Lessons Learned